lelebus/wcms-onboarding/README.md

 In the order exactly specified here and in utils/v4-columns.json

 ## Note for older onboardings
-The onbarding procedure was not clearly defined yet for these restaurants:
+The onbarding procedure was different for these restaurants:
  - damichele
  - dolomiti-lodge-alvera
  - laite
  - mondschein
  - pfoesl
  - vinessa

-Therefore, the onboarding there does not exactly follow the procedure described above.
+ - tivoli-cortina
-A major difference is that `v3-matches-sure.csv` is not used.
-Instead, only `v3-matches-check.csv` is, which is therefore called `v3-matches.csv`.
+ - daaurelio